-Additionally, starting at 6th Level, the sorcerer now adds +1 to each die when dealing damage using his primary element.
+Damage Bonus: At 6th Level, the sorcerer now adds +1 to each die when dealing damage using his primary element.
 Thus, for a Fire specialist, a 3d6 fireball becomes 3d6+3.
 At level 17 he also gains this ability for his secondary specialty.